Skip to main content Skip to footer

 • Respect everyone’s perspective when choosing items and estimating scope.

-The key thing to remember for this step is to not overestimate or try to tackle a huge release in one go while balancing the need for timely releases — a principle of Agile development.
+The key thing to remember for this step is to not overestimate or try to tackle a huge release in one go while balancing the need for timely releases — a principle of the product development process.
 Honing this skill is an art that improves with practice, so don’t be afraid to adjust your release plan and your sprint planning as you go.
 That’s what being Agile is all about.

 Start your Agile iteration planning